-"Rayner went to a rather better finishing school for aspiring politicians than even the Oxford Union - she was a Unison shop steward.
-As a union rep she learned how to deal with entitled blokes, how to make and win an argument, and above all, how to think on her feet and throw in the occasional sharp barb".
+"Rayner went to a rather better finishing school for aspiring politicians than even the Oxford Union-she was a Unison shop steward.
+As a union rep she learned how to deal with entitled blokes, how to make and win an argument, and above all, how to think on her feet and throw in the occasional sharp barb."
 (Article 38, O'Grady, 2022)

-Extract 15 contests the classed and gendered dis-respectability discourse, while simultaneously constructing an educationally subordinate subjectivity of someone who has "missed out."
-This deficit framing of working-class education is contrasted with the elite standard ("debating society experience").
-In turn, this classed hierarchy is challenged by claiming that Rayner has "all the brains and passion she needs."
-Ideals around passion are coupled with heroic "fighter" discourse ("floor the rogue prime minister in open combat").
-However, such socially situated discourse also serves to delegitimise women politicians (Frasca, et al., 2022) as either too hegemonically masculine (Lünenborg & Maier, 2015) or too emotional.
-Both subject positions deviate from White, middle-class, feminised standards.
+As such, Extract 15 contests the classed and gendered disrespectability discourse while simultaneously constructing an educationally subordinate subjectivity who has "missed out."
+A deficit framing of working-class education is contrasted with the elite standard ("debating society experience").
+In turn, this classed hierarchy is challenged via a claim that she has "all the brains and passion she needs."
+Ideals around passion are coupled with a heroic "fighter" discourse ("floor the rogue prime minister in open combat").
+However, such socially situated discourse also serves to delegitimise women politicians (Frasca et al., 2022) as either too hegemonically masculine (Lünenborg & Maier, 2015) or too emotional, both of which deviate from White, middle class, feminised standards.

-Extract 16 frames Rayner's education as rooted in her working-class professional background as a "union rep".
-A three-part list argues that she is equipped to deal with "entitled blokes" and "make and win an argument" to present her as overcoming her state education via a celebratory, narrative that challenges elite ideals of what is valued as good education.
-However, this rhetoric also obscures her formal education, her intellectual competence, and her significant political acumen developed through extensive experience in senior political roles.
+Extract 16 frames Rayner's education as rooted in her working-class professional background as a "union rep." A three-part list argues that she is equipped to deal with "entitled blokes" and "make and win an argument" to present her as overcoming her state education via a celebratory narrative that challenges elite ideals of what is valued as good education.
+However, this also operates to obscure her formal education, her intellectual competence, and her significant political acumen developed through extensive experience in senior political roles.

 "She also has a line in working-class, small 'c' conservatism on crime, antisocial behaviour and terror.
-This is no Islington Lefty".
+This is no Islington Lefty."
 (Article 38, O'Grady, 2022)

 "Rayner's media appearances also display an admirable tendency not to take any nonsense from journalists.
-She's rare for someone on the left in being willing to go on the offensive, and for not apologising for not being a Tory".
-(Article 38, O'Grady, 2022)
+She's rare for someone on the left in being willing to go on the offensive, and for not apologising for not being a Tory."
+(Article 38, The Independent, 26/04/2022)

-In extract 17, Rayner's ideologies are explicitly categorised as shaped by her working-class origins, thereby departing from normative middle-class left-wing ideology.
-The contrast structure offered between Rayner as a "working-class" Labour politician and an "Islington Lefty" (a reference to a mainly middle class, left-voting area in North London, UK) centres upon a framing of her as willing to tackle "crime, anti-social behaviour and terror".
-Rayner is positioned as a woman who is unapologetically and fearlessly claiming a working-class left position of politics ("small c").
-In extract 18, she is presented as "not take(ing) any nonsense," qualities couched as "rare" for a left-leaning (middle-class) politician.
-As such, Rayner is portrayed according to notions of working-class personhood ("admirable").
-Yet, the development of such claims relies on framing her as an outsider and an Other, both as a politician and a working-class woman.
+In Extract 17, Angela Rayner's ideologies are explicitly categorised as being shaped by her working-class origins, thereby departing from normative, middle-class left-wing ideology.
+The contrast structure offered between Rayner as a "working-class" Labour politician and an "Islington Lefty" centres upon a framing of her as willing to tackle "crime, anti-social behaviour and terror."
+Here, Angela Rayner is a woman who is unapologetically and fearlessly claiming a working-class left position of politics ("small c").
+In Extract 18, she is presented as "not take(ing) any nonsense"-quality couched as "rare" for a left-leaning (middle-class) politician.
+As such, Angela Rayner is narrated via notions of working-class personhood ("admirable"), yet the development of such claims relies on framing her as an outsider and Other both as a politician and as a working-class woman.